in a Seaplane over Sydney

 arrived in.
 Be sure it’s for you.
 It’s a tight fit once you're

-the whole trip taking photos.
+trip taking photographs.
 It is an amazing thing to do.
-One of the
+This is one of

 those experiences that tend to leave you with a big fat smile on your